benjamin-ackerman/R_products_tutorial/README.md

 git commit -m 'added README'
 git push
 ```
+*NOTE*: Make sure to replace all occurrences of '[USERNAME]' with your *actual* GitHub username!

+#### 1b.
+Fork the halloween R package from Github
+If you are skipping the tutorial section on creating the 'halloween' R package, please **fork** the halloween R package from [this repo](https://github.com/benjamin-ackerman/halloween).
+Forking the repo will create a replica of the package in your own account.

-*NOTE*: once you download the `README`, make sure to replace all occurrences of '[USERNAME]' with your *actual* GitHub username.
+*NOTE*: Make sure to replace all occurrences of '[USERNAME]' with your *actual* GitHub username!

 #### 2. Turn the README.md into a webpage

-Now that you have a `README` file, it's time to turn it into a webpage!
+Now we're going to turn the `README` into a webpage!

-1. On GitHub, go to the "halloween" repo settings
+1. On Github, go to the "halloween" repo settings
 2. Under the section "GitHub Pages," select "master branch" as the source and then click "Save"
 3. Choose a theme for your website